swissquote/crafty/docs/05_Packages/05_crafty-preset-postcss/CSS_Features.md

 #### Color manipulation

-You can modify a color by applying modifiers.
+You can change a color by applying modifiers.
-Apart from the few presented here, there are [a lot of modifiers](https://github.com/postcss/`postcss-color-function`#list-of-color-adjuster) available
+Apart from the ones presented here, there are [a lot of modifiers](https://github.com/postcss/`postcss-color-function`#list-of-color-adjuster) available

 ```css
 /* Before */